cfitz/neo4j-twitter-bootstrap-rails/README.md

+# Neo4j Twitter Bootstrap

+This is a fork of the Twitter Bootstrap gem.
+It has a few small changes in order to work with the [Neo4j.rb](https://github.com/andreasronge/neo4j) ORM.

+To use, just add gem 'twitter-bootstrap-rails', :git => "git://github.com/cfitz/neo4j-twitter-bootstrap-rails.git"

+In order to work with JRuby, this fork  uses [therubyrhino]( https://github.com/cowboyd/therubyrhino ) rather than  therubyracer.

+Below is the documentation for the original [twitter-bootstrap-rails](https://github.com/seyhunak/twitter-bootstrap-rails)

 # Twitter Bootstrap for Rails 3.1 Asset Pipeline
 Bootstrap is a toolkit from Twitter designed to kickstart development of webapps and sites.
 It includes base CSS and HTML for typography, forms, buttons, tables, grids, navigation, and more.